geudde/attic-chest/pages/13.reference/01.porden/docs.md

 278 THE RESTORATION. book vi.

-" Ho! seize him guards!" — he starapt upon the ground:
+Ho! seize him guards!— he starapt upon the ground:

 The ready vassals enter'd at the sound,